felixroedel/prog2/README.md

-# prg2
+# prgo2
-Repository for Programming 2 course at University Coburg
+Repository for "Programmieren 2" course at University Coburg